 Solicitation Process.
-Once the guidelines were completed, a letter was mailed on January 23, 2006, to more than 250 state and local law enforcement agencies, state agencies, school districts, Project Directors of current grant projects, coroners, and Safe Kids coalitions within the state referring them to the Office of Highway Safety web site at www.scdps.org.
+Once the guidelines were completed, a letter was mailed on January 26, 2007, to more than 250 state and local law enforcement agencies, state agencies, school districts, Project Directors of current grant projects, coroners, and Safe Kids coalitions within the state referring them to the Office of Highway Safety web site at www.scdps.org.
 The web site contained the complete Funding Guidelines document, as well as an updated grant application and instructions for the preparation of the grant application document.
-The application deadline was Friday, April 7, 2006, at 5:00 p.m.
+The application deadline was Friday, April 6, 2007, at 5:00 p.m.
 Applicants were provided names and telephone numbers of Highway Safety staff to contact for assistance.

 Workshops for Potential Applicants.
-Four (4) Funding Guidelines workshops were held around the state during the week of February 13, 2006.
-Workshops were held in Columbia at the SC Law Enforcement Officers Hall of Fame on February 14, 2006; in North Charleston at the North Charleston City Hall Council Chambers on February 15, 2006; in Greenville at the Greenville County Council Chambers on February 16, 2006; and in Florence at the Florence County Council Chambers on February 17, 2006.
+Four (4) Funding Guidelines workshops were held around the state during the week of February 12, 2007.
+Workshops were held in Columbia at the SC Law Enforcement Officers Hall of Fame on February 13, 2007; in Greenville at the County Square complex on February 14, 2007; in North Charleston at the North Charleston City Hall Council Chambers on February 15, 2007; and in Florence at the Florence County Council Chambers on February 16, 2007.
 Collectively, approximately 100 individuals were in attendance.
 During the workshops, attendees were provided with an explanation of the highway safety problem in South Carolina; a description of the various program areas eligible for funding; an explanation of allowable costs; a description of the types of projects for which priority consideration would be given; a description of the criteria by which applications would be reviewed; specific instructions on the proper completion of the grant application form; and a presentation on how to write a winning grant proposal.
 The workshops included specific instructions on how to complete budget pages and a mini-course on how to write a grant proposal.
 Meeting participants came from across the state and represented all sectors of the highway safety community (engineering, education, enforcement, EMS, etc.).
 Participants were provided with sample, completed grant applications and other useful information to assist in the preparation of their applications.